How To Build A Thriving Organizational Culture [plus survey resources]

 4. Trust in leaders and supervisors

-Leadership can have an outsized effect on the organizational culture.
+Leadership can have an outsized effect on the corporate culture.
 Their attitudes and actions can inspire passion and commitment among the rest of the staff.
 On the other hand, if there are issues with the leadership’s conduct, then it can create a culture of mistrust or non-cooperation.

 These issues apply to local leaders, senior leaders, and the HR team, so be sure to ask about all of these groups: